puppetlabs/puppetserver/documentation/services_master_puppetserver.markdown

 ### Puppet Master Service

-Puppet Server includes a "master" service that provides the basic functions as Rack and WEBrick masters, using the same input and output formats.
+Puppet Server includes a "master" service that provides the same basic functions as Rack and WEBrick masters, using the same input and output formats.
 See [Puppet V3 HTTP API](/puppet/latest/reference/http_api/http_api_index.html#puppet-v3-http-api) for more information on the basic APIs.
 Puppet Server's master service provides some additional APIs that the Rack and WEBrick Puppet masters do not.